 - Make sure your images are designed for mobile.
 Cursive fonts tend to be unreadable.
 Try using more readable fonts for better exposure.

 Tools like Canva are great for a quick template or Pinterest pin, but it’s also overused.
 If you can find a way to stand out from Canva and everyone else, you can be a step ahead.
 For example, using Adobe Photoshop and creating unique images for your Pinterest strategy or blog will attract people to your website.
 This is, however, not attainable for everyone so try to stand out with your own style and branding on Canva if you use it.

 12 – Is your lead magnet any good?

-Nothing is worse than a lead magnet or opt-in freebie that sucks.
+Nothing is worse than a lead magnet or opt-in freebie that sucks which can lead to a high website bounce rate.
+This will certainly be a huge factor in your website bounce rate.
 Is your freebie offering real value?
 Or is it just there because you thought you needed something?

 Your lead magnet should offer value but also be well-made.
 It should tie in with your overall blog strategy, not just be a stand-alone freebie.
 It should give the impression of “Wow, this was free?
 I wonder what the paid materials are like?”

 I really love Meera Kothand when it comes to strategy and email marketing.
 In addition, here is a great article you can use to start focusing on a lead magnet that converts: Does Your Lead Magnet Suck?

 13 – Does your website have a clear niche?

 When someone arrives on your website, do they know right away what it’s about?
 Or do they have to poke around?
 Consider that most people don’t come in through your home page either.
 Some come in through landing pages, posts, or even category archive pages.
 Can they tell from your content, headers, and other areas what you are all about?
 Or is it a giant guessing game?
 If you want your website bounce rate to improve, try making everything extremely clear when it comes to your content.